pablo-gonzalez-akkodis/peppy-finance/packages/core/README.md

 - change the structure of `icon folder` definition and usage
 - Clean nextjs code
-- Remove /src from import package of core in nextjs
-- Suggest package path importing in nextjs
 - Add previous account code to sdk project
-- Review the importing of next in the file of symmio-client/packages/core/src/constants/chainInfo.ts
-- We add `"noImplicitAny": false`, to tsconfig.json file.
-Recheck that this parameter is harmful or not.
 - Update packages (e.g. recharts)
 - Check `utils/numbers.js` (and some other utils files) client side functions
 - Double check `BlockNumberProvider`, is it really necessary?